 For more information on this, watch the video in the bottom of this page

 Pro Facts About Our Chocolate

-Unlike commercial bars, our 100% organic chocolate has a high percentage of cacao and no added fillers, colorants, preservatives, additives or substitutes (like palm oil; a common substitute of cacao butter).
+Unlike commercial bars, our 100% natural chocolate has a high percentage of cacao and no added fillers, colorants, preservatives, additives or substitutes (like palm oil; a common substitute of cacao butter).

 High Melting Point

 Cacao has a high melting point of around 98 ºF (37 ºC).
 Therefore, bars with a high percentage of cacao, like ours, have a hard time melting.

 Every time a bar is purchased, part of the proceeds go back to the rainforest area in The Rio Platano Biosphere Reserve in La Mosquitia, where instead of growing the local economy through illegal cattle ranching, which requires the clearing of trees, indigenous communities can harvest cacao, which doesn't require to clear trees and this way, not only support their local economy, but protect the rain